General Election 2025

 The Judiciary

-The Judiciary operates independently to ensure laws are enforced fairly and impartially.
+The Judiciary operates independently to ensure laws are applied fairly and impartially.
+It interprets legislation, resolves disputes, and reviews the lawfulness of decisions made by public bodies.

 How to Vote